Here's a video of my postdoc work @ UBC.

-Click on the image at right to view an
+Click on the image at right to view an animation of vision-based occupancy

 mapping.
 Over the last few months I've implemented an autonomous exploration